DaoCloud/DaoCloud-docs/docs/en/middleware/elastic-search/intro/what.md

 # What is Elasticsearch

-Elasticsearch (hereafter referred to as Elastic) , the current full-text search engine of choice, can quickly store, search and analyze a sea of data.
-Elastic is built on top of Lucene that cannot be used directly.
-It encapsulates Lucene and provids out-of-box REST APIs.
+Elasticsearch, the current full-text search engine of the best choice, can quickly store, search, and analyze a sea of data.
+Elasticsearch is built on top of Lucene that cannot be used directly.
+It encapsulates Lucene and provides out-of-box REST APIs.

 Based on Elasticsearch, the search service built into DCE 5.0 offers a distributed search service,  provides users with structured and unstructured text as well as AI vector-based multi-criteria search, statistics, and reports.
 It is fully compatible with Elasticsearch native interface.
 It can help websites and APPs build search boxes to improve users' search experience; it can also be used to build log analysis platforms to realize data-driven operation and maintenance; its vector search can help users quickly build rich applications such as AI-based image search, recommendation, semantic search and face recognition.